 Travelling and engaging in exciting and new activities day after day can quickly take a toll on your body mentally, physically and emotionally.
-While most of the travel experiences involve high levels of excitement, some of them can also trigger anxiety and fear.
+While most travel experiences involve high levels of excitement, some of them can also trigger anxiety and fear.
 Being away from home can also make some travellers homesick.

 Only have a day to see Paris or 24 hours to explore New York?
 Many people are often very excited to stuff in as many must-see sights as possible, and leave no room for relaxation and downtime.
-If you are a creature of habit, running around without a set routine from one restaurant to another, one can leave you stressed and tired.
+If you are a creature of habit, running around without a set routine from one restaurant to another can leave you stressed and tired.